kparkov/the-public-library/README.md

 - The loan should be time limited to 30 days.
 - Once a book has been lent, it is not available to anyone else, and an attempt to loan it to someone else should fail.
 - The book becomes available again when it is actively returned.
+- We can get the current loan/reservation status for a person (bookloaner).
+- We can get the current loan/reservation status for a book.

 ### Fees